RD17/ambar/README.md

 ## What is Ambar

-Ambar is a smart document archive with automated crawling, OCR, deduplication and ultra-fast full-text search.
+Ambar is a simple document archive with automated crawling, OCR, deduplication and ultra-fast full-text search.
 Imagine having billion of files in different formats like xls, doc, txt, pdf, ppt, etc..., in any encoding.
 Ambar securely stores them and gives you an ability to search through their content and metadata in milliseconds.
 It is very lightweight, simple and intuitive, but yet very fast and powerful in terms of data amount and scaling.
 All the rocket-science is hidden behind the simple UI.

 ## Features